taichi221228/taichi221228/README.md

 This project is using Qwik with [QwikCity](https://qwik.dev/).
 QwikCity is just an extra set of tools on top of Qwik to make it easier to build a full site, including directory-based routing, layouts, and more.

-Inside your project, you'll see the following directory structure:
+Inside your project, you’ll see the following directory structure:

 ```
 ├── public/